gridstack/gridstack.js/README.md

 ## Change grid width

-To change grid width (columns count), to addition to `width` option, CSS rules for `.grid-stack-item[data-gs-width="X"]` and  `.grid-stack-item[data-gs-x="X"]` have to be changed accordingly.
+To change grid width (columns count), in addition to setting the `width` grid option CSS rules for `.grid-stack-item[data-gs-width="X"]` and  `.grid-stack-item[data-gs-x="X"]` have to be changed accordingly.

 For instance for 3-column grid you need to rewrite CSS to be: